Funded by the Hurricane Sandy Coastal Resiliency Competitive Grant Program through the National Fish and Wildlife Foundation

 October Community Meetings Materials

 In 2014 WPWA was awarded a $720,000 grant to develop a watershed wide management plan for flood resiliency.
-This project will address the problems faced by cities and towns in the Wood-Pawcatuck Watershed caused by extreme weather events.
+This project addresses the problems faced by cities and towns in the Wood-Pawcatuck Watershed caused by extreme weather events.
 The Hurricane Sandy Coastal Resiliency Competitive Grant Program supports projects, such as this, that reduce communities’ vulnerability to the growing risks from coastal storms, sea level rise, flooding, erosion and associated threats through strengthening natural ecosystems that also benefit fish and wildlife.
-The program, funded by the Hurricane Sandy disaster relief appropriation through the Department of the Interior (DOI), is administered by NFWF.
-The two year project is expected to be completed in early 2017.
+The program, funded by the Hurricane Sandy disaster relief appropriation through the Department of the Interior (DOI), was administered by National Fish & Wildlife Foundation.
+The three year project was completed in mid 2017.

-The Pawcatuck Watershed Management Plan will be researched and drafted by the engineering firm of Fuss and O’Neil, who have previously designed fish passage projects on the Pawcatuck River.
-The project will involve assessment of existing conditions and evaluation of what can be done to avoid or midigate future impacts from catastrophic storms.
-Meetings with all the watershed communities and interested stakeholders will be held before, during, and after the plan is drafted.
-This project will provide a management plan which includes a list of actions and tools that cities and towns can use to protect themselves from future weather related events.
-The RI Department of Environmental Management will work closely with WPWA to see that the management plan meets the needs of the watershed.
-The goal of the project is to have a finished product that RIDEM and local communities can adopt and begin using immediately.
+The Wood-Pawcatuck Watershed Flood Resiliency Management Plan was researched and drafted by the engineering firm of Fuss and O’Neil, who had previously designed fish passage projects on the Pawcatuck River.
+The project involved assessing the existing conditions and an evaluation of what can be done to avoid or mitigate future impacts from catastrophic storms.
+Regular meetings with all the watershed communities and interested stakeholders were held before, during, and after the plan was drafted.
+This project produced a management plan which includes a list of actions and tools that cities and towns now use to protect themselves from future weather related events.
+The RI Department of Environmental Management worked closely with WPWA to ensure that the management plan also meets the State’s needs for it’s EPA required watershed management plan.
+The goal of the project, creating a guiding document that RIDEM and local communities can adopt and begin using was successfully achieved in 2017.

 Problem and Background